OpsLevel/terraform-provider-opslevel/docs/index.md

 # OpsLevel Provider

 Solve service ownership and ship more reliable services with our microservice catalog.
 Say goodbye to stale spreadsheets and break down knowledge silos for good.
-The OpsLevel provider provides lifecycle management of data in your OpsLevel account.
+Leverage Terraform to provide lifecycle management of the data in your OpsLevel account.

-Use the navigation to the left to read about the available resources and datasource with detailed examples of how use them.
+Use the navigation to the left to read about the available resources and datasources with detailed examples of how use them.

 ## Example Usage